Kame03/KPManager/README.md

 If you have any questions or issues with the plugin, please contact me on GitHub or through my website.

 ### License:
-KPManager is licensed under the MIT License.
+KPManager is licensed under the GPLv3 License.
 Credits

 This plugin is made by Viktor Milivojević and is open-source.